Roads reopened again after blaze breaks out in Scarborough town centre

 and live on Freeview channel 276

-Just after 12.10pm, crews from Scarborough, Filey, Robin Hood’s Bay and Whitby, alongside Scarborough’s Aerial Ladder Appliance, responded to a fire inside a commercial building in Eastborough,
+Just after 12.10pm, crews from Scarborough, Filey, Robin Hood’s Bay and Whitby, alongside Scarborough’s Aerial Ladder Appliance, responded to a fire inside The Princess Chippy in Eastborough,

 The road from the junction with Queen Street to the Foreshore was closed for public safely, although these have since been reopened.